-We recently had some very warm weather that put my boys in the mood for grilled hamburgers.
 Hamburgers have been my exception to the rule that dinner is always gluten free.
-Normally, I use some type of gluten-free bun or bread, or simply go without, while the rest of the family uses wheat based buns.
+When we have burgers, gluten-free son and I use some type of gluten-free bun or bread, or simply go without, while the rest of the family uses wheat based buns.

 - 1 cup tapioca starch or flour